neatodev/BmLauncher/README.md

 Drag the contents of the .zip file into the 'Batman Arkham Asylum GOTY\Binaries' folder.

-To find this folder for the *Steam* version, just right-click the game in Steam, select Properties->Local Files->Browse Local Files.
+To find this folder for the *Steam* version, just right-click the game in Steam, select Properties->Local Files->Browse Local Files and navigate from there.

-Since *EGS* doesn't have an option like this, your best bet is to just open your C:\Program Files\ folder and look for the installation there.
+To find it for the *EGS* version, right-click the game and select "Manage".
+Then click the folder icon in the "Installation" tab and navigate from there.

+For the *GOG* version, click the icon next to the PLAY button and select "Manage installation->Show folder" and navigate from there.

 ## Usage